Chukobyte/black-history/docs/timeline/cultural_renaissance_migration.md

-# 1900–1940: Cultural Renaissance and the Great Migration
+## Cultural Renaissance and the Great Migration

-## Culture

 ### Early 20th Century Developments
 1909: Founding of the National Association for the Advancement of Colored People (NAACP) becomes a cornerstone for legal and social challenges against racial injustice.